oracle/weblogic-toolkit-ui/documentation/1.0/content/setup/prerequisites.md

   provider's managed Kubernetes services, then you will need to download and install the cloud provider's CLI.
 This is typically required to configure `kubectl` to properly authenticate to the Kubernetes cluster.
 Again, see the Kubernetes `Client Configuration` page for more information about configuring `kubectl` to work with your cluster.
-- `helm` - Required to install the WebLogic Kubernetes Operator and to install an ingress controller.
+- `helm` - Helm version 3.3.2 or later.
+Required to install the WebLogic Kubernetes Operator and to install an ingress controller.
 - `openssl` - Used to generate an X.509 TLS certificate for ingress routes, should you ask the application to generate one for you.